ILIAS-eLearning/ILIAS/docs/INSTALL.md

   * X-XSS-Protection: 1; mode=block
   * X-Frame-Options: SAMEORIGIN

+## Report security issuses

+If you think you found an security related issue in ILIAS please refer to http://www.ilias.de/docu/goto_docu_wiki_5307.html#ilPageTocA213 for reporting it.

 For Apache on Debian systems you can turn those headers on by editing ```/etc/apache2/conf-enabled/security.conf```, make sure ```mod_headers``` and ```mod_env``` are enabled.

 For Nginx you can simply add for example ```add_header X-Frame-Options "SAMEORIGIN";``` in your ```server``` configuration.